Halitosis, or chronic bad breath, affects 25% of the global population. Many more, though, have awoken with the generally despised morning breath.

 What Type Of Bacteria Causes Bad Breath?

-There are several types of bacteria that can cause bad breath, including:
+Several types of bacteria can cause bad breath, including:

 • Streptococcus mutans: a type of bacteria that lives in dental plaque and can cause tooth decay and bad breath